-Shelf price in Crown is currently just less than £50 for a 5L in colour, which is cheaper than Dulux and Johnstone’s.
+Crown Clean Extreme is cheaper than Dulux and Johnstone’s.
 You can have it mixed into any colour from Crown’s range as well, and they do scan colours in store if you need it matching into a colour from another brand’s range.
 I absolutely love this product, the sheen level is closer to a flat matt than Johnstone’s and Dulux, you get less issues regarding the overall finish and it is an absolute dream to apply.
-Not only that but it is the most durable out of all the products I’ve just mentioned.
-Opacity is good, apart from in white.
-I’d suggest if you are painting over a colour with white, you’re better off giving it a coat of white vinyl matt, followed by two coats of Clean Extreme.
-I’d give this product 9/10 and honestly believe it to be the best durable matt emulsion on the market.
+The most mainstream durable matt emulsion products on this list are Dulux, Crown and Johnstone’s.
+Out of those three, Crown is easily the best AND most reasonably priced.
+Click here to see online prices.

 Tikkurila Optiva 5

 Tikkurila only have around 1% of the market share when it comes to paint in the UK, if that.
 But it is growing in popularity.
 Optiva 5 is Tikkurila’s durable matt emulsion.
-We’re talking about a durable emulsion with a 5% sheen level, which is amazing.
-It can clog up on your brush, but flow is generally good.
-As are opacity and finish.
+We’re talking about a durable emulsion with a 5% sheen level, which is brilliant.
+It can clog up on your brush, but flow is generally good, as are opacity and finish.
 It is fairly cheap if you have a trade account, but will cost you a bomb if you don’t as it is only really available from trade counters.
 The only little gripe is the durability, which I don’t think is quite as good as the others.

 8/10 for me.
 A good durable matt emulsion.
 Click here to see online prices.